 While COVID-19 testing is more widely available, there are still not enough test kits available to test everyone.
 We are not currently testing people without symptoms of illness except under special circumstances at this time.
 If you have symptoms of COVID-19, please call your provider to arrange an evaluation.

-Why go to the Upper Respiratory Evaluation Unit?
+Why go to the Upper Respiratory Infection (URI) Clinic?

 To quickly rule out those who aren’t infected by COVID-19, but who may have strep, flu or other illness.
-If the tests for all other respiratory illnesses are negative, then a patient may qualify for COVID-19 testing and will be scheduled for a test by their provider.
+If a patient's symptoms indicate potential COVID-19 infection, then a COVID-19 test will be collected on site at the URI clinic.

 If I am tested for COVID-19, how long will it take to get results?

-Valley Medical Center is currently sending test specimens to various locations with results expected between an average of 3 to 5 days.
-You will receive a phone call ONLY if your result is POSITIVE.
-All results will be available through MyChart.
-Not signed up for MyChart yet?
-Sign up here.
+Valley Medical Center sends test specimens to various locations with results expected within an average of 3 to 5 days.
+If your result is POSITIVE, you may expect to receive a phone call during regular business hours, Monday – Friday.
+All results will be available through VMC's online patient portal, MyChart.
+Don't have an account?
+Sign up for MyChart here.
+It's free.

-Patient Handout--What You Need to Know about COVID-19 Test Results: Printable version
+Patient Handout--What you need to know about COVID-19 test results and recommended precautions: Printable version

 Community Access Free COVID-19 testing